HeDaScripts/ReaWhisper/README.md

     git clone https://github.com/ggerganov/whisper.cpp.git

 This downloads the source code into a whisper.cpp folder.
-Orif you don't have git, just download the zip file from github and extract it.
+Or if you don't have git, just download the zip file from github and extract it.

-Download the gglm bin models from here https://huggingface.co/ggerganov/whisper.cpp/tree and copy them to the models directory inside whisper.cpp.
+Download the gglm bin models from here https://huggingface.co/ggerganov/whisper.cpp/tree/main and copy them to the models directory inside whisper.cpp.
 You don't need to download all the models, only the ones to be used.

+Alternatively you can go to the whisper.cpp directory and run (base.en is a model name example):

+    bash ./models/download-ggml-model.sh base.en

 Compile it, check the whisper cpp readme for more options

+Linux:
     # build the main example
     make

     # test
     ./main -h

-This compiles nicely on Linux.
-I have not tested Windows.
+Windows:
+You need [cmake](https://cmake.org/download/), and inside whisper.cpp folder run:
+    # build the main example (for CPU)
+    cmake . --fresh
+    msbuild ALL_BUILD.vcxproj /p:Configuration=Release
+This will create whisper.cpp/bin/Release/main.exe and whisper.dll.
+Go to the Release folder (or move both files to the root) and run:
+    # test
+    main -h

 If the main -h command gives you the options information, then it works and it is ready.

 To convert the audio files into the audio whisper.cpp reads, you also need to install ffmpeg package in your system. install it from your favorite package manager and test it